 The Board has nominated Mr. Goldner for election as a director because of the fundamental role he has played and continues to play in the transformation of Hasbro's business globally and in successfully formulating and executing the Company's strategy, including its expansion into new geographies and new categories, and its use of consumer insights, content creation and immersive storytelling to build global brands.
 Mr. Goldner has extensive experience and expertise in branded-products and entertainment industries and expertise in marketing, brand development, storytelling and brand building.
 Mr. Goldner is the chief architect of the Company's brand blueprint and has led the Company's transformation from a traditional toy and game manufacturer into a global organization dedicated to Creating the World's Best Play Experiences.
 Since 2000, under Mr. Goldner's leadership, the Company has conceptualized and implemented its brand blueprint, imagining and re-imagining core Hasbro brands globally, identifying Hasbro's Franchise Brands and developing new ways to express Hasbro's brands through entertainment, digital media and lifestyle licensing.
 Mr. Goldner has been a key driver behind the Company's use of immersive brand-driven entertainment experiences, including motion pictures and television based on the Company's brands, to develop brand recognition and build the Company's business.
-The Board believes Mr. Goldner possesses knowledge, expertise and experience regarding strategic and operational planning and execution in global brand and content-driven entertainment industries, including in delivering immersive branded-play offerings and in using story-telling to build global consumer franchises; expertise in global branded-entertainment industry trends and challenges; expertise in the media and entertainment industries; and expertise in marketing, product and brand development and delivery in the entertainment and consumer products spaces.
+The Board believes Mr. Goldner possesses knowledge, expertise and experience regarding strategic and operational planning and execution in global brand and content-driven entertainment industries, including in delivering immersive branded-play offerings and in using story-telling to build global consumer franchises; expertise in marketing, product and brand development and delivery in the entertainment and consumer products spaces.